exo-archives/aio-pc/applications/assembly/patches/tomcat/README.txt

-    EXO-PortletContainer 2.0 beta 4
+    EXO-PortletContainer 2.0.10
     --------------------------------

-The eXo Platform team is pleased to announce eXo PC 2.0 beta 4 which includes the JSR 286 specification as wellas the WSRP 2 one.
+The eXo Platform team is pleased to announce eXo PC 2.0.10 which includes the JSR 286 specification as wellas the WSRP 2 one.

-(1) This release includes the WSRP 2.0 public review draft 03 specification implementation (2) This release implements PortletAPI 2.0 public draft rev.25 and it was successfully tested by first available Test Compatibility Kit (TCK).
+(1) This release includes the WSRP 2.0 public review draft 03 specification implementation (2) This release implements PortletAPI 2.0.
+It was successfully tested by first available Test Compatibility Kit (TCK).
 About 95% of TCK tests passed.

 Portlet Container major improvements and bugfixes: